BotsheloRamela/Planetary-Forecast/README.md

 # WeatherNow

 WeatherNow is a cross-platform weather application that provides real-time weather data for cities on Earth.
 This app is built using Flutter and it integrates with the OpenWeatherMap API to fetch weather data.
+In addition to fetching weather data, the app now uses the Unsplash API to get random background images based on the current weather.

 ## Features

 - Get real-time weather data for any city on Earth.
 - View current weather conditions, temperature, humidity, wind speed, and more.
 - Clean and intuitive user interface.
-- Accurate weather data powered by state management using the Provider package.
+- View beautiful background images based on the current weather conditions.

 ## Getting Started